-To prevent roll out when using ANSI Z359.12 compliant carabiners or snaphooks to attach to an attachment point, use only locking models.
-It is the user's responsibility to verify equipment compatibility with components and sub-systems before use.
+To prevent roll out when using carabiners to attach to an attachment point, use only locking models.
+If using manual locking carabiners, verify that they are locked before use.
+It is the users responsibility to verify equipment compatibility with components and sub-systems before use.

 Consult with the current edition of ANSI/ASSE Z359.11 and applicable State or Provincial regulations governing occupational safety.
 The user should consider all component extensions and allow clearance for an arrest to take place a safe distance away from the ground or structure.
-A harness stretch factor of up to 18in (46cm) should be factored in while calculating fall clearance.
+A harness stretch factor of up to 18 inches (46 cm) should be factored in while calculating fall clearance.